 The law in South Africa

 South Africa has no laws in place to protect children over 3 years old in cars.
 Safety standards internationally are constantly evolving.
 The most recent update in Europe has moved the legal standard for backless booster cushions to a minimum of 22kg or 125cm.
 The recommendation remains that you keep your child in a full high back booster seat until they are 1.5m tall.
-Your child should also only use the seatbelt without assistance when it can pass the 5-point safety test.
+Your child should also only use the seatbelt without assistance when they can pass the 5-point safety test.

 But you said they DO have a purpose?